ankitdhall/torchsmith/README.md

 - [x] Flow matching
 - [ ] Experiment with VQ-GANs
 - [ ] Support LoRA and fine-tuning utilities
+- [x] Add accelerate support to train on bigger GPUs
+- [x] Add wandb support
-- [ ] Find bigger GPUs and extend to larger datasets
+- [ ] Train on larger datasets
 - [ ] Experiment with different positional embeddings
 - [ ] Replace .reshape with .view in the codebase; see [ref.](https://stackoverflow.com/questions/49643225/whats-the-difference-between-reshape-and-view-in-pytorch)